Alexander-Kahanek/COVID_Research/README.md

 # Files

-All the data is stored on a virtual machine, so it will not be posted to github.
+All the data is stored on a virtual machine due to size, so it will not be posted to github.

 ## 1_process_data